Great Lakes Stamp Out Hunger

 The concept is simple yet powerful: letter carriers distribute bags for residents to fill with nonperishable food.
 On the designated day, residents leave the filled bags by their mailboxes, and letter carriers collect and deliver the donations to nearby food banks.More than a food drive, Stamp Out Hunger unites communities around a shared purpose—to assist families facing hunger and hardship.
 It serves as a reminder that small actions, when amplified across neighborhoods, can have a meaningful impact.

-In Michigan, donations were given to the following Corps:
+In Michigan, donations will be distributed to the following corps community centers:

 · Grand Haven